HarJev/music-player/README.md

 ## Music Player / Streaming Service

-This is a personal project that I hope goes well enought to be a thing in the future.
+This is a personal project that I hope goes well enough to be a thing in the future.

 ### Front End (React)